GLOBAL TALENT INDEPENDENT PROGRAM (GTI) - 858 VISA

 Candidates must be able to obtain a salary at or above the Fair

-, and this figure is adjusted annually on 1 July.
+, as at 1 July 2022, and this figure is adjusted annually on 1 July.

 To determine if the applicant meets the Salary requirements the Department of Home